About

 10 Carbon Markets & Agricultural Data Sharing Stakeholder Analysis · Policy

 Carbon credits, insurance indemnity, and compliance decisions all depend on data that crosses organizational boundaries.
-If the downstream party cannot verify where the data came from, the decision rests on unverifiable claims.
+If the receiving party cannot verify where the data came from, the decision rests on unverifiable claims.

 This comparative study of stakeholder engagement in carbon markets between South Korea and the United States established why a data sharing perspective is necessary in agriculture and where verifiable infrastructure is missing.